sirisian/ecmascript-types/serialization.md

 ## Typed JSON Modules

-A JSON module import can annotate its binding, validating the module once at evaluation with the same machinery.
+A JSON module import can annotate its binding, validating the module once at evaluation with the same machinery, using the typed-import form specified in the main proposal's import types section.
 A failure is a load-time TypeError identifying the file and path:

 ```js
 import config: ServerConfig from './config.json' with { type: 'json' };